-If you scroll down, you will find a playlist of the choicest cuts (according to me), then our two albums and EP in reverse chron.
+If you scroll down, you will find a playlist of the choicest cuts (according to me at the time I wrote this), then our two albums and EP in reverse chron.
 Songwriting, synths, guitars, Rhodes and vocals are mostly me.
 If you don’t like something, move on.
 The next track will sound really different.
 I think if we’d picked a sound and stuck with it, we mighta had somethin’, but it was way more fun to take the top off the blender, turn it on, and see what the walls looked like.

 xoo to Justin Gibbon (drums, synths, Klang, the best all-around at 6 in the morning) and Jeremy Prouty (bass, vocals, concept album masterminding, all-time most zestful partner in crime).

 Alison Conard — that’s the singer — spewed out Karen O.-style singin’.
 She played keyboard and guitar and she was all over, too — from static-y post-punk to jazz fusion with ease.
 Dance, electro, funk ‘n groove, prog, even — I shit you not — Mahavishnu Orchestra!
 Seriously, it was a total mash of rock and attitude.-Andrew McGowan, PopMatters.com